InserirAquiNome/crypto/PGP.md

 I found a amazing [article](https://alexcabal.com/creating-the-perfect-gpg-keypair/) on the web and copy it to my [git repository](https://github.com/InserirAquiNome/articles/blob/master/misc/PGP2.md), just in case it get lost.

-This article will enable you on some extra options, like using sub keys to create a PGP key to use on your laptop.
+This article will guide you on some extra options, like using sub keys to create a PGP key to use on your laptop.

 ## Links: